HOW TO HAVE A FUN ROAD TRIP IN CROATIA

 Hilton: If you are looking for a more luxurious hotel near the old town (just 200 meters outside the old town, then you may want to check out the Hilton in Dubrovnik.

-Driving in Croatia was so much fun.
+Driving in Croatia was so much fun and I think, the Croatia road trip was one of the most fun road trips I have had.
 The scenery, the streets, the people – not to forget the places you get to visit will surely make your trip amazing!
-So, enjoy your road trip in Croatia and drive safely!